 - Share ideas and build links with other institutions

 - Save time and resource with Alterline’s full-service research support

 - Gain detailed insights from the full strategic research report and easily implement actions from the practical recommendations

 - Easily share high level insights with your key stakeholders from summary documents and presentations.

-Joining this collaboration means you will have access to the valuable insights and practical recommendations for just £8,250 (excl.
+Joining this collaboration means you will have access to the valuable insights and practical recommendations for just £4,950 (excl.
 VAT).
-This is a fraction of the cost of commissioning individual research, providing superb value for money.
+This is a fraction of the cost of commissioning individual research, giving you superb value for money.